IPsec Fault Tolerance

 IPsec session

-There are Several components exist used to create and maintain an IPsec session.
+Several components exist that are used to create and maintain an IPsec session.
 By integrating these components, we get the required security services that protect the traffic for unauthorized observers.
 IPsec establishes tunnels between endpoints; these can also be described as peers.
 The tunnel can be protected by various means, such as integrity and confidentiality.

 IPsec provides security services using two protocols, the Authentication Header and Encapsulating Security Payload.
 Both protocols use cryptographic algorithms for authenticated integrity services; Encapsulation Security Payload provides encryption services in combination with authenticated integrity.